-The multi-cultural influences on Central America and Caribbean identity gives these countries a colourful and vibrant scene, and you can be sure to have plenty to see and do!
+The multi-cultural influences on Central America and Caribbean identity gives these countries a colorful and vibrant scene, and you can be sure to have plenty to see and do!
 You will likely find certain customs new, confusing, and even bewildering.
 Take a look around you to see how others behave.
-Regardless of your destination country, it is critical that you not offend the locals by resorting to certain behaviours you wouldn't think twice about back home!
-Learn to observe others for the culture's dos-and-don'ts, do a little background research before travelling, and keep a lookout for affronted glares from locals!
+Regardless of your destination country, it is critical that you not offend the locals by resorting to certain behaviors you wouldn’t think twice about back home!
+Learn to observe others for the culture’s dos-and-don’ts, do a little background research before traveling, and keep a lookout for affronted glares from locals!

 On the other hand, Northern America is a little more similar to the United States.
 Canada and Greenland certainly have their own little quirks however.
 The Canadians’ love for ice hockey, poutine and their special brand of humor will certainly still give you an experience that is different from that in USA.
 The beautiful Canadian landscape also presents opportunities to ski, hike and partake in other outdoor, adrenaline-inducing activities!
 Conversely, majority of Greenlandic people descended from the Inuit.
 This means that people still go ice-fishing and annual dog-sled races are held.
 While Greenland has become more touristy these days, there is no doubt that you will have an extremely unique experience in Greenland.